SelfmadestromDE/bluetti-bluetooth-lib/README.md

 `cp -rf bluetti_crypt.py _bluetti_crypt.so /home/cloud/.local/lib/python3.12/site-packages/`.

-* where the installation directory needs to be modified according to your own python directory. *
+* The installation directory needs to be modified according to your own python directory. *

 ### 2. Using